AtlasPublicPolicy/report-viewer-for-power-bi/README.md

-# My Plugin — WordPress Plugin Scaffold
+# Report Viewer for Power BI

-A WordPress plugin scaffold that mounts a React + Vite application via shortcode.
-Demonstrates REST API endpoints, TanStack Query data fetching, styled-components theming, and class-based PHP architecture intended as a starting point for building real plugin features.
+A WordPress plugin that embeds Microsoft Power BI reports and dashboards into any page or post via the `[powerbi_report]` shortcode.

 ---